-The New York Times best-selling author Philip Athans started writing stories the second he became literate, and an early love of movies and TV sent him to film school.
-He continued to write in college and even played in a punk rock band before he discovered that being a good writer and being a good musician don’t necessarily go hand in hand.
-His degree in Cinema & Photography landed him in a string of music retail positions where he worked long hours for low pay, but got a lot of free CDs and tickets to concerts, and met some interesting people.
+Best-selling author Philip Athans started writing stories the second he became literate.
+He continued to write in college and his degree in Cinema & Photography landed him in a string of music retail positions where he worked long hours for low pay, got a lot of free CDs and tickets to concerts, and met some interesting people.
 But that was just the beginning of a career that has spanned all three stages of the entertainment industry: selling other people’s work, helping refine and develop other people’s work, and putting work of his own out there.

 Before he even sold a short story, he started publishing his own magazine: Alternative Fiction & Poetry, which in its short, five-issue life span went from complete obscurity to semi-obscurity.
 Still, there’s never been a better crash course in running a creative business than just diving in and doing it yourself.

 While still selling records and slowly inching his way through the post-punk novel that eventually became Completely Broken, he set out to turn a hobby (role-playing games) into a career.
 A number of freelance assignments ended up getting him his first paying job in publishing.
 He sent a proposal for a freelance project to TSR, Inc. (the creators of DUNGEONS & DRAGONS) and the vice president of the games division was so impressed by the proposal and his resume that he passed it on to the executive editor of the publishing division, who was looking for a new editor.
-Phil apparently said the right things in the interview and in 1995 he became the newest editor for TSR Books, one of the premiere publishers of fantasy fiction in the world.
+Phil apparently said the right things in the interview and in 1995 he became the newest editor for TSR Books.
 His editing job moved to Seattle two years later when TSR merged with Wizards of the Coast, and Phil moved with it, finding a new home and a string of successes in the Pacific Northwest.

 Somewhere in all of that he got married to a very patient woman and had a couple of great kids.
-He continues to be a full blown media junky: a Comcast Digital Platinum subscriber, and collector of vintage Ace Science Fiction Doubles, with a huge library of books, video games, CDs, and DVDs (and now, thanks to his PS3, Blu-Rays), not to mention a serious comic book collection and more pencil-and-paper RPG books than he could ever hope to play.
+He continues to be a full blown media junky, a collector of vintage Ace Science Fiction Doubles, with a huge library of books, comic books, and more pencil-and-paper RPG books than he could ever hope to play.